th-koeln/mi-bachelor-webdevelopment/_codesnippets/eslint-integration.md

 ```
 ?
 How would you like to use ESLint? …
   To check syntax only
-  To check syntax and find problems
+❯ To check syntax and find problems
-❯ To check syntax, find problems, and enforce code style
 ```

 ```